ddsky/spoonacular-api-clients/javascript/docs/WineApi.md

 //apiKeyScheme.apiKeyPrefix = 'Token';

 let apiInstance = new SpoonacularApi.WineApi();
-let wine = merlot; // String | The type of wine to get a specific product recommendation for. let opts = {
+let wine = "merlot"; // String | The type of wine to get a specific product recommendation for. let opts = {
   'maxPrice': 50, // Number | The maximum price for the specific wine recommendation in USD.
   'minRating': 0.7, // Number | The minimum rating of the recommended wine between 0 and 1.
 For example, 0.8 equals 4 out of 5 stars.